 From the Principal

-The 3.54 Million we have received for Stage 1 capital works is about to turn real.
+The 3.54 Million we have received for Stage 1 capital works is really starting to become a reality.
 In the second half of the year, construction is due to begin.
 Our Art and Technology building will be getting completely upgraded as part of the Stage 1.
 In addition, two major student outdoor courtyard areas will be completely upgraded this year.
 This will provide new and exciting areas for our students to socialise during recess and lunchtime.
 Very exciting times!

 Joseph Caruana – Principal (Acting)